Meet the Doctor

 Dr. Cordero also sponsors teams annually at the Greenwich Boys and Girls Club, is a Presidential contributor to The Smiletrain Foundation, and the Fresh Air Fund.
 Dr. Cordero avidly believes in community service and has donated many volunteer hours, with her daughters, to a variety of nonprofit organizations.

 Thank you to the most generous employees of QAD in Mt Laurel , NJ for all their donations and Chris Hageman for orchestrating this great relief effort.
-In addition she extends her gratitiude to Dr. Rabadi form Yonkers, NY for medical donations (scarce supplies of insulin and other medications urgently needed).
+In addition she extends her gratitiude to Dr. Ammir Rabadi from Yonkers, NY for medical donations (scarce supplies of insulin and other medications urgently needed).